 New Community Project

-We welcome David Radcliff as our guest preacher on Sept.
-29, 2019 at 11:00 am.
+We want to tell you about an amazing organization, led by David Radcliff.
 David is the director of New Community Project, which focuses on environmental sustainability and social justice.

 There are times when charity is vitally important, especially in times of crisis.
 But charity is no substitute for a sustained commitment to empowering strong community.
 It’s the whole “You can give someone a fish, or you can teach them how to fish” thing.
 But that deserves a caveat.
 As modern Americans, we have made more than our share of mistakes as we have gone into communities with the assumption that we know the best way to build strong, sustainable community.
 We should instead be learning about sustainability – how to live fully and simply without overusing resources.